 9 – Recycle More

 Recycling is definitely a habit that is constantly drilled into us, especially when it comes to how we throw away our rubbish.
 The more we can recycle and put back into the world, the better.
 That way, we’re not producing even more things that are using up energy to create and impacting the environment.
-Try to be more conscious of what you’re throwing away and if you can do, separate as much of your trash as possible.
+Try to be more conscious of what you’re throwing away and upcycle when possible.
+Also, be sure to separate as much of your trash as possible.
 You might be able to recycle more than you think too so always check the back of labels to see what’s possible to recycle and what isn’t.
 There are more efforts nowadays to try and make packaging out of materials that are either biodegradable or can be recycled.

 10 – Be Conscious Of Travel

 Being conscious of travel is certainly something that can be good for the environment.
 It’s important to be wary of how much driving you do or how much public transport you take.
 When it comes to travel, there are times where you could walk or cycle and it’s worth exploring these options to see if you could make a difference in how much you travel in terms of vehicles.
 It’s not always possible, but if you don’t need a car for your home, don’t get one.